 Each of the pharmacists at the study sites will be invited to participate in a survey and interview at the end of the study.
 This survey and interview will focus on knowledge of medication abortion, comfort with dispensing Mifeprex®, experienced challenges of dispensing Mifeprex®, and whether the respondent refused to participate in Mifeprex® dispensing at any point (and why).
 Respondents who report having refused to dispense Mifeprex® will be asked about whether patients were referred to another pharmacist who was able to dispense, and if so, how that process worked.
-The survey may be completed on paper or online (see Appendix L), and the pharmacists will provide verbal or click-through consent (Appendix F).
-The interview, which may be performed in person or over the phone and will be recorded if participants agree, will allow for collection of qualitative data about their perceptions of implementing the new service (Appendix M).
-Verbal consent will be obtained prior to the interview, as well as consent to record the interview (Appendix E).
+The survey may be completed on paper or online (see Appendix L), and the pharmacists will provide verbal or clickthrough consent to the survey and interview (Appendix E).
+Only pharmacists who indicate on the survey that they would be willing to participate in a follow-up interview will be contacted for an interview.
+The interview which may be performed in person or over the phone and will be recorded if participants agree, will allow for collection of qualitative data about their perceptions of implementing the new service (Appendix M).
+The consent which was administered prior to the survey will be reviewed briefly prior to the interview, and consent to record the interview will be confirmed and documented.